Luis Ortiz Monasterio

-Luis Ortiz Monasterio (August 23, 1906 in Mexico City – February 16, 1990 in Mexico City) was a Mexican sculptor noted for his monumental works such as the Monumento a la Madre and the Nezahualcoyotl Fountain in Chapultepec Park.
+Luis Ortiz Monasterio (August 23, 1906 – February 16, 1990) was a Mexican sculptor noted for his monumental works such as the Monumento a la Madre and the Nezahualcoyotl Fountain in Chapultepec Park.
 His work was recognized in 1967 with the Premio Nacional de Artes and was a founding member of the Academia de Artes.

 Life

-Luis Ortiz Monasterio (full name Luis Ortiz Monasterio del Campillo) was born in Mexico City, losing his father the year he was born.
+Luis Ortiz Monasterio del Campillo was born in Mexico City, losing his father the year he was born.

-In 1920, he spent a year at a teacher’s training course at the Escuela Normal para Maestros while studying drawing at night at the Academy of San Carlos.
+In 1920, he spent a year at a teacher's training course at the Escuela Normal para Maestros while studying drawing at night at the Academy of San Carlos.
 He later registered as a matriculated student, specializing in engraving, drawing and sculpture.

 Because of the family’s economic situation, he went to Los Angeles, where he worked and studied, coming into contact with the works of Auguste Rodin, Brâncuși and Wilhelm Lehmbruck.
 In 1927, he participated in a workshop at the Escuela Libre de Escultura y Talla Directa founded by Guillermo Ruiz at the San Ildefonso College, which promoted sculpting Mexican themes and values into native rock.

 For the next several years, he lived in the United States and Mexico, before permanently settling in Mexico City.
 In addition to art, he was an author of books and monographs, which generally contained philosophic and poetic references.

-Ortiz Monasterio retired from his sculpting career in 1989, dying a year later at the age of 83 in Mexico City from multiple natural causes.
+Ortiz Monasterio retired from his sculpting career in 1989, and died a year later at the age of 83 in Mexico City from multiple natural causes.
 His body was cremated at the Panteón de Dolores in Mexico City.

 Career

 With a career that spanned over sixty years, Ortiz Monasterio is one of the main figures of Mexican sculpture in the 20th century.
 He is one of few to be active during the dominance of the Mexican muralism movement and one of fewer of the century to be remembered.

-The artist began his career in 1927 as a drawing teacher at the Escuela de Maestros Contructores of the Secretaría de Educación Pública, after returned from studies in the United States.
+The artist began his career in 1927 as a drawing teacher at the Escuela de Maestros Contructores of the Secretaría de Educación Pública, after he returned from studies in the United States.
 He went on to be a long-time teacher of the Escuela Nacional de Artes Plásticas ENAP from 1939 to 1962 and taught at La Esmeralda as well.